Course Title: Postgraduate Diploma in Law

 The programme is designed to afford students maximum flexibility in tailoring a law degree to meet their own educational and professional needs.
 Students take Legal Skills and five additional modules chosen from covering both FE1 subjects and topics at the cutting edge of law and legal systems.

 Classes are held, in the main, between 9am and 6pm Monday-Friday with some modules offered in the evening.
 Timetables allow students to attend classes covering all 8 FE1 subjects from Monday-Wednesday.
 A sample timetable is available from email@example.com.

 Examinations are held once a year in May.
 Coursework is set throughout the academic year.

 Upon successful completion of the Post-Graduate Diploma in Law, students have the option to move on to complete a further six modules to obtain a Master of Arts in Law (Professional) degree (either through the full-time programme or the part-time programme) or complete a dissertation part-time over one academic year to earn an MA in Law.

-The Post-Graduate Diploma in Law is also available on a full-time basis over one academic year.
-Information about the full-time programme can be found here.
+This Post-Graduate Diploma in Law is also available on a part-time basis over two academic years.
+Information about the part-time programme can be found here.